toaderflorin/florintoader/_posts/2017-08-31-symmetries.markdown

 2. How high will the rock get into the air, how far away from the thrower will the rock land? etc. These are *time independent* questions.

 And if you want to answer *time independent* question you could of course put the equations of motion that describe the [dynamics of the system](https://en.wikipedia.org/wiki/Lagrangian_mechanics) (which would normally consist of a set of time dependent differential equations) into a computer, simulate what happens and see the end result.
-Of courseBut since they didn't have computers back in the day, like I said, they had to be a bit more inventive.
+Since they didn't have computers back in the day, like I said, they had to be a bit more inventive.
 Turns out if you integrate the equation of motion over time, you can get rid of the **t** parameter and get the answers to your question.
 That's what [Hamiltonian mechanics](https://en.wikipedia.org/wiki/Hamiltonian_mechanics) is.
 The Hamiltonian operator gives us the *total energy* of a system.

 *Energy is just a mathematical gimmick, it’s not a real physical thing.
 It’s simply a sum.
 For example, kinetic energy is the integral of momentum.*